gaxmann/gordonssunclock/README.md

 The app is free, shows no ads, and is privacy-friendly.
 It's simply a gift from me to the world.

-For more visual impressions and a detailed description in German, check out the Play Store page.
+For more visual impressions and a detailed description, check out the Play Store page.

 ## Download